in28minutes/cloud.in28minutes.com/_posts/2021-12-06-google-cloud-pricing-calculator.md

 permalink:  /google-cloud-pricing-calculator
 ---

-Let's get a quick overview of Regions and Zones from an GCP certification perspective.
-We will look at important certification questions regarding Regions and Zones.
+Let's get a quick overview of Google Cloud Pricing Calculator from an GCP certification perspective.
+We will look at important certification questions regarding Google Cloud Pricing Calculator.

 ## Pricing Calculator